inverno-io/inverno-mods/inverno-configuration/README.md

 > Although publisher caching is a cool feature, it might not be ideal for complex caching use cases and more solid solution should be considered.

 A configuration source relies on a `SplittablePrimitiveDecoder` to decode property values.
-Configuration source implementations usually provide a default decoder but it is possible to inject custom decoders to decode particular configuration values.
+Configuration source implementations usually provide a default decoder, but it is possible to inject custom decoders to decode particular configuration values.
 The expected decoder implementation depends on the configuration source implementation but most of the time a string to object decoder is expected.

 ```java
 SplittablePrimitiveDecoder<String> customDecoder = ...